frostbone25/ShaderVisualHelperGuide/README.md

 This is showing a normalized UV screen coordinate.
 Normalized meaning it's values between ***(0...1)***.
 It is comprised of two vectors, x and y.

 In DirectX convention...
-- X / R / Horizontal Axis: From Left to Right is 0 to 1
+- X / R / Horizontal Axis: Left to Right is 0 to 1
-- Y / G / Vertical Axis: From Up to Down is 0 to 1
+- Y / G / Vertical Axis: Up to Down is 0 to 1

 In OpenGL convention...
-- X / R / Horizontal Axis: From Left to Right is 0 to 1
+- X / R / Horizontal Axis: Left to Right is 0 to 1
-- Y / G / Vertical Axis: From Up to Down is 1 to 0
+- Y / G / Vertical Axis: Up to Down is 1 to 0

 # World Position